Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Instax Printer Connection Setting

-If you have a portable Instax printer like the SP-2, enter its pin number here.
+If you have a portable Instax printer like the SP-2, enter its PIN here.
 Are you not traveling with an Instax?
 You should!
 It’s a great way to make friends and build international relations!

 Resize for Smartphone